 A 53-gallon rain barrel made of UV-resistant PVC with heavy-duty zippers.
 Features 2 spigots, an overflow spout, 6 legs, and an intake hole with filter.
 Has a mesh screen to keep out debris.
 Comes with 25 garden labels.

 Capacity of 55 gallons.
 Constructed of easy-to-clean polyethylene.
 Compact and designed to comfortably fit in tight spaces.
 Equipped with a durable brass spigot that fits standard-size hoses.
 Features mosquito-proof stainless steel mesh screen.

 Some users reported that the bottom cracked under heavy pressure of water.

-Stands out for the collapsible design that makes it simple to store when you aren't using it.
-Very easy to set up and use.
+Made from durable PVC with a reliable yet easy-to-open zippered top.
+Stands out for its collapsible design that makes it simple to store when not in use.
+Very easy to set up and operate.
 Budget-friendly price.
 Available in 60 and 80-gallon models.

 Made of flexible PVC that is reasonably strong, but not as sturdy as other options.
 Prone to leaks.

 Drum-grade HDPE barrel with 45-gallon capacity.
 Sealed system is resilient to insects and algae.
 Flowers or plants can be stored inside plantar top for an added touch.
 Includes spigot, hose, and expansion kit.
 Available in terracotta or black.